gbdev/homebrewhub/README.md

 git clone https://github.com/gbadev-org/games database-gba

 # Start up backing services (web server, database and database admin)
-# NOTE: This command will also take care of synchronising the database
+# NOTE: This command will also take care of synchronising the database (including migrations)
 docker-compose up --build

 # Once that's finished, in another terminal, query the /api/all route to see if everything's there